Prescribed Fire Training

 Annual Fire Refreshers (RT-130)

-• The Minnesota Department of Natural Resources also hold refreshers for their staff and sometimes allow public to attend if there are remaining seats available.
+- The Minnesota Department of Natural Resources holds refreshers for their staff and sometimes allow public to attend if there are remaining seats available.
 This may vary by location.
 These opportunities are posted to the Minnesota Fire Training Calendar.
 Those interested will need to inquire with the refresher coordinator to find out if seats are available for the public.

 Pheasants Forever is actively seeking ways to increase prescribed fire training opportunities for volunteers and the general public.
 Contact Jason Andersen, Minnesota Pheasants Forever Prescribed Fire Coordinator, by email at jandersen@pheasantsforever.org for questions about your fire training needs.